Petersen Vargas

-Petersen Vargas is a Filipino filmmaker.
+Hil Petersen Miranda Vargas (born August 2, 1992) is a Filipino filmmaker.
 He is best known for directing the Cinema One Originals Best Picture winner 2 Cool 2 Be 4gotten (2016) and the web series Hello Stranger (2020).

 Early life and education

-Vargas was born and raised in Pampanga, Philippines.
-Coming from a family of lawyers, he majored in Political Science at the University of the Philippines Diliman, but eventually switched to film after one year.
-As a student in university Vargas's work in short films had attracted buzz among his peers and local indie movie enthusiasts.
+Hil Petersen Miranda Vargas was born on August 2, 1992 and raised in Pampanga, Philippines.
+Coming from a family of lawyers, he majored in political science at the University of the Philippines Diliman, but eventually switched to film after one year.
+During his time in university, Vargas' work in short films had attracted buzz among his peers and local indie movie enthusiasts.
 He graduated cum laude from the University of the Philippines Film Institute in 2014.

 Career

 Vargas first received notice with his short film Lisyun qng Geografia, which won the Best Direction award at the 11th Cinemalaya Independent Film Festival in 2015.
 The following year, at the age of 24, Vargas directed his debut feature 2 Cool 2 Be 4gotten (2016), which was written by fellow Kampampagan filmmaker Jason Paul Laxamana.
 The film starred Khalil Ramos, Ethan Salvador, and was the film debut of Jameson Blake.
 The film premiered at the Cinema One Originals film festival, where it won Best Picture, Best Cinematography, and Best Supporting Actor (for Blake).